ahja-itu/BDSA2021-FinalProject/README.md

 There is some startup time with this command, as the database and web server needs to be started synchonously.

-Note: as a service to **you**, a web browser will open when the webserver comes online, when running this command.
-Unfortunately, you have to wait until for the webserver to fully seed the database, before you can proceed initially.
-Expect to be waitning on a "Loading..." screen for some moments until the web server is fully ready to serve web requests.
+Note: as a service to you, the start script will open your browser when the server comes online.
+Although it launches a little early, and you need to wait to refresh when the server is done seeding the database.

+Note II: should your browser not open due to various reasons, please click [this](https://localhost:7213/) link when the server is running.

 ## Development